rackerlabs/docs-dedicated-networking/load-balancer/api-docs/general-api-info/limits.rst

 of concurrent connections a device can accept.
 This value is configurable in the device settings.

-If you send to many requests at the same time, the operations fail because the device is overloaded.
-You can resolve the issue by waiting for an open connection and submitting the request again.
+If you send too many requests, the device is overloaded and the API operations fail with an error.
+You can resolve the problem by waiting for an open connection and submitting the request again.